 One of my goals this year is to put together manuals for everyone in my law firm.
 That quickly grew to encompass my subtenants, co-counsel, and independent contractors.
 And I also realize a lot of those people need the same information.
 So while I started out drafting one manual at a time, they got unwieldy quickly.
-That is when I ran across Lifehacker’s post about a workplace wiki.

 A wiki is perfect for an operations manual, but since it is not organized linearly like a document, you can easily add all kinds of extra information without worrying about your Attorney Manual growing to encyclopedic dimensions.

 You can’t go anywhere online without running into Wikipedia.
 The free encyclopedia is ubiquitous, and it is easy to use—for readers and contributors.
 Many people have made a small contribution—correcting a typo here and there, or adding a footnote.
 The ease of using Wikipedia is one of its main benefits.